codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/microservices.md

 ---
-title: "Building Microservices"
+title: "Building microservices"
-description: "Learn how to create pipelines specifically for microservice applications"
+description: "Create pipelines specifically for microservice applications"
 group: ci-cd-guides
 toc: true
 ---

-Now that you know how to [build your app]({{site.baseurl}}/docs/ci-cd-guides/packaging-compilation/) and [create Docker images]({{site.baseurl}}/docs/ci-cd-guides/building-docker-images/), we can see how Codefresh works with Microservice applications.
+Now that you know how to [build your app]({{site.baseurl}}/docs/ci-cd-guides/packaging-compilation/) and [create Docker images]({{site.baseurl}}/docs/ci-cd-guides/building-docker-images/), we can see how Codefresh works with microservice applications.

 ## Organizing pipelines for monolithic applications

 In the past, pipelines for monolithic applications tended to share the same characteristics of the application they were building.
-Each project had a single pipeline which was fairly complex and different projects had completely different pipelines.
-Each pipeline was almost always connected to a single GIT repository.
+Each project had a single pipeline which was fairly complex, and different projects had completely different pipelines.
+Each pipeline was almost always connected to a single Git repository.

 {% include image.html
 lightbox="true"